Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 You can't just be not eating.

-What do you mean not eating?
+What do you mean, not eating?

-If you have a diet, even if you're cutting out a bunch of bad things, you have to be eating other things.
+Because I mean, if you have a diet, even if you're cutting out a bunch of bad things, you have to be eating other things.

 So there is an act of eating.